Abortion and Gun Control

 I must say though, that my wife and I have already agreed that if an accident should happen, and she became pregnant again, that we would opt for abortion.
 Having been a father twice over, the beauty of the event hasn’t been lost on me; but also, an abortion wouldn’t feel much like murder, at least not anymore than putting on a condom would.
 I will tell you why.
 We could have produced 9 children like my father did, or even 10 or 11.
 After all, my wife was 19 when I met her and if we had looked at it in its true religious idiocy, we could have and should have been producing a baby every year until we were spent or broke.
 How blessed is that?
 To be dumb and fertile, ah, what a life.
 If you’re a pure enough religious zealot, preventing the sperm from reaching the fertile egg, is in a way, a form of attempted murder.

 My wife and I never wanted to be in that position, but I must say, an unwanted pregnancy, trumps my feeling against abortion.
 I feel pro-life on this issue, but my deep abiding distrust of religionists and religions prompts me to comment that their ideological fight against abortion is never about the benefit of the individual or society, but only the wishful thinking for the perfect world or afterworld that their ideology engenders, not, I must say, unlike the Left, Islamists, Marxists or which ever other group.
-For why Islam is a political ideology see The CIA.
-For why Marxism is a religion, see, The Revolt Against Reason, Endnote.
+For why Islam, Christianity and Marxism are both religions and political ideologies, see The CIA.

 Any rational person can see that abortion is not really murder anymore than is a miscarriage.
 Funny thing is, we are all guilty of this type of murder when we don’t bring a potential human life to fruition for one reason or another.
 Only in these other cases, the religionists can’t commandeer the state to force us to bring the baby to term.
 So the only question is when can the state interfere with the process.